Early Spring Flowers to Brighten Your Garden After Winter

 Forget-Me-Nots (Myosotis)

 Forget-me-nots are one of my favorite easy-care spring flowers.
-They produce small purple flowers or sometimes blue flowers.
-And I love their compact and billowy effect in the garden.
+They produce clouds of tiny blue or soft purple blooms and create a compact, billowy effect that fills in garden beds beautifully.

-If you’re planting forget-me-nots for the first time, there are a couple of approaches you can take.
-You can sow your seeds directly in the garden in spring or summer for blooms the following year.
-Or, you can start seeds indoors about 8-10 weeks before the last frost for same-year blooms in the spring.
-Once they are established in your garden, they are a very reliable perennial and they spread with ease.
+If you’re planting forget-me-nots for the first time, you have a couple of options.
+Seeds can be sown directly in the garden in spring or summer for blooms the following year.
+You can also start seeds indoors about 8–10 weeks before your last frost to enjoy flowers the same spring.

 - Hardiness Zone: 3-8